lorenzofox3/lorenzofox/posts/controllers.md

 All the controllers are simple and short functions that we can easily bind to a generator.
 Combining them is as easy as applying function composition and the sky is the limit!
 This gives us a wide variety of solutions when it comes to building the architecture of our next applications.
 But with this diversity comes the risk of inconsistency, especially in large teams whose members may have different levels of experience.
-In the next article, we'll make choices and let patterns emerge: we'll build our own UI framework...
+In the next article, we'll make choices and let patterns emerge: we'll build our own UI framework (rebuilding the Vuejs Option API)...